sumitmalik51/BAST306T-Labs/lab03/Lab 03 Schedule Repeatable Test Pipeline.md

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab03/images/ADO-Build-Triggers-Schedule-Default.JPG)

-1. Using the same "+ Add" button you can add as many scheduled triggers as needed.
+1. Using the same "**+ Add**" button you can add as many scheduled triggers as needed.
 Here is an example of scheduling the pipeline to run at midnight, 08:00am, noon, and 05:00pm:

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab03/images/ADO-Build-Triggers-Schedule-Customized.JPG)